EstebanMontelongo/Pac-Man-Portal/README.md

       > Ghost Master class all other ghosts should inherit from a master class

-      > Display points when eaten, also increase point amount for each consecutive ghost death
+      > Display points when eaten, also increase point amount for each consecutive ghost eaten

     > Game: